For African-Americans, high blood pressure often develops early in life

-Perhaps higher rates of obesity and diabetes place African Americans at greater risk for high blood pressure and heart disease.
+Theories include higher rates of obesity and diabetes among African-Americans.
 Researchers have also found that there may be a gene that makes African-Americans much more salt sensitive.
-This trait increases the risk of developing HBP.
-In people who have this gene, as little as one extra gram (half a teaspoon) of salt could raise blood pressure as much as five millimeters of mercury (mm Hg).
+In people who have this gene, as little as one extra gram (half a teaspoon) of salt could raise blood pressure as much as 5 mm Hg.

-- Printable information sheet on African-Americans and high blood pressure.
+- Download our fact sheet on African-Americans and high blood pressure.